RazEfron/react-student-dashboard/README.md

 - The title is always in a human readable format. (e.g. "All Students" or "Winter 2026" instead of "Winter2026".)
 - The student's birthday is visible underneath their username.
-- The student is shown on "On Track to Graduate" if the following is true:
+- The student is shown on "On Track to Graduate" only if *all* the following is true:
-  - The student has a resume certification (e.g. `certifications.resume` is `true`).
+  - The student has a resume certification (e.g. `certifications.resume` is `true`). and
-  - The student has a LinkedIn certification (e.g. `certifications.linkedin` is `true`).
+  - The student has a LinkedIn certification (e.g. `certifications.linkedin` is `true`). and
-  - The student has a GitHub certification (e.g. `certifications.github` is `true`).
+  - The student has a GitHub certification (e.g. `certifications.github` is `true`). and
-  - The student has a mock interview certification (e.g. `certifications.mockInterview` is `true`).
+  - The student has a mock interview certification (e.g. `certifications.mockInterview` is `true`). and
   - The student has a current CodeWars score that is over 600.

 > **Tip:** Working with dates can be difficult!
 Consider viewing the documentation on [Dates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) as well as the documentation on the [`Intl.DateTimeFormat()` constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat).